pashacraydon/pashacraydon.github.io/_posts/2017-10-04-keep-react-tests-maintainable.markdown

   });
 {% endhighlight %}

-The point is that these tests never dig any further than the root level into a component that was imported from a separate package.
+The point here is that these tests never dig any further than the root level into a component that was imported from a separate package.
 Refactoring any code inside `MyComponent` will not indirectly break these tests unless `MyComponent` loses its `onClickHandler` callback prop, in which case one of these tests should rightly fail.

 In this case, you would not write a test to ensure that `MyComponent.onClickHandler` correctly invokes your callback.
 That test belongs within the `separate-package` package close to the `MyComponent` code because that is where its business logic resides.